liuzikai/UWB_Positioning/cs498_positioning/README.md

 The Trilateration algorithm plus the least-squares method is used to calculate position.

-# License of files in THIS directory
+# License of Files in This Directory

 Copyright 2019 ZIKAI LIU and KERUI ZHU